-The administrative office is currently staffed by the District's Interim General Manager, Assistant General Manager, Board Secretary, Finance Officer, Field Foreman, and Lead Man, totaling 6 full-time office staff.

-Providing services for wastewater facilities, the District currently has 9 sewer maintenance crew members and 1 Public works staff member, totaling 10 off-site staff.
+The administrative office is staffed by the District's Interim General Manager, Board Secretary, and Finance Officer, totaling 3 full-time office staff.
+The Field Foreman works part-time in the office and part-time in the field.
+Providing services for wastewater facilities, the District has 6 sewer maintenance crew members and 2 Public Works staff members, totaling 8 off-site staff.

 A contract exists between the District and the Imperial Irrigation District (IID) for streetlight installation and maintenance.
 The District pays monthly electric fees for usage of the lights.
 Development within the District over the last 40 years has been very spread out, and as a result the lighting throughout the District is spread out as well.
-It is in the interest of the District to install and maintain photovoltaic streetlights.
+It is the District's interest to install and maintain photovoltaic streetlights.